 Family mediation is a constructive and supportive process to deal with separation, divorce, dissolution and other family issues.

 You and your partner would both meet a mediator who would provide you with a structured, supportive framework and a neutral and non-threatening environment.

 By discussing the issues together and working to your pace, the mediator will assist you both in reaching an agreement which is acceptable to you both.

 How can I be sure that my interests are protected?

 You will need to take independent legal advice on the agreement reached.

-Telephone (0800 037 1625) or contact any of our specialist family lawyers to discuss mediation and whether it is right for you and introduce you to one of our mediators.
+Telephone 0800 037 1625 or contact any of our specialist family lawyers who will discuss mediation and whether it is right for you and introduce you to one of our mediators.

 You can access any of our lawyers at any of our offices spread throughout Surrey, Hampshire and Greater London including Kingston upon Thames, Bordon, Cheam, Canary Wharf, Leatherhead, Raynes Park, Surbiton, Tolworth or Walton on Thames.